 Community Planning + Conservation

 We bring experience, compelling graphic tools and a rigorous process to help inspire creative teams, communities and stakeholders through the steps of crafting a fully thought-out vision to realize project and community goals.
 We are believers in the power of a strong and compelling vision that often drives design innovation.

 We give special attention to fostering relationships and understanding the culture, the history and the DNA of a place.
 We are experienced in preparing comprehensive conservation strategies, community plans, general plans, development standards and master plans to ensure that a project’s vision is protected and realized.

-Understanding and respecting the land and environment is key to the success of any design endeavor.
-We bring together the fields of site design, landscape architecture, placemaking and planning and put that together with community building.
-We think of ourselves as stewards of the land, and treat every design problem as such.
+Understanding and respecting the land and environment is key to the success of any project endeavor.
+We bring together the fields of policy expertise, site design, landscape architecture, placemaking and planning and put that together with community building.
+We think of ourselves as stewards of the land, and treat every project as such.

 Navigating the process of obtaining permits, approvals and environmental certification can be daunting.
-We are experienced in managing large project teams and working in a collaborative way to craft development and conservation strategies that come from the communities they serve.
+We are experienced in managing large project teams and working in a collaborative way to craft development, strategic policy efforts and conservation strategies that come from the communities they serve.

 Santa Clara Valley Agricultural Plan: Investing in Our Working Lands for Regional Resilience